-Throughout its long history, Wilson has responded to changing times while staying true to its mission.
-In 1982, the College was one of the first in the region to begin offering a continuing studies program to meet the needs of a growing population of adults seeking a postsecondary education.
+Throughout its long history, Wilson has responded to changing times while staying true to its liberal arts mission.
+In 1982, the College became one of the first in the region to offer a continuing studies program to meet the needs of a growing population of adults seeking a postsecondary education.
 In 1996, the College was one of the first in the nation to offer an on-campus residential educational experience for single mothers with children.
-Since the program began, it has won national attention and Wilson has established a National Center for Single Mothers in Higher Education.
-In January 2013, the Board of Trustees voted to admit men to Wilson's undergraduate program beginning in fall 2013, making the program fully coeducational.
-Male residency on campus is scheduled to begin in the 2014-15 academic year.
+Since the program's inception, it has won national attention and Wilson has established a National Center for Single Mothers in Higher Education.
+In January 2013, the Board of Trustees voted to admit men to Wilson's residential undergraduate program as of fall 2014, making the program fully coeducational.

-Today, students of all ages study at Wilson, earning master's, bachelor's and associate degrees and post-baccalaureate certificates.
+Today, students of all ages and backgrounds study at Wilson, earning master's, bachelor's and associate degrees and post-baccalaureate certificates.
 To make a Wilson education available to adults, many courses are offered not only during the day, but also in the evening and during the summer and January terms, and at convenient off-campus sites.

-THE COLLEGE'S INSTITUTIONAL LEARNING GOALS
+INSTITUTIONAL LEARNING GOALS

-The Institutional Learning Goals articulate seven essential learning goals for students at Wilson College and reflect the values in the College's mission.
+The Institutional Learning Goals\ articulate seven essential learning goals for students at Wilson College and reflect the values in the College's mission.
 A specific set of learning outcomes follows each essential goal in order to help students, faculty and staff members develop a fuller, shared vocabulary for learning.
 These goals and outcomes apply across the curriculum and co-curriculum; thus, students are provided multiple opportunities to develop relevant skills and knowledge through classes in the liberal arts curriculum, in their majors and during experiences beyond the classroom.
 The goals and outcomes are stated broadly so that students, faculty and staff members may adapt them to a variety of learning contexts.